Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas Performance Insights

-- Kansas was 15th-best in the country in assists (16.4 per game) last season.
+- With 16.4 assists per game, Kansas was 15th-best in the nation last season.

 Kentucky Performance Insights

-- Kentucky was 113th in the nation last year with 74.5 points per game.
-At the other end, it ranked 105th with 67.8 points allowed per contest.

-- The Wildcats played well in terms of rebounding, as they ranked seventh-best in college basketball in rebounds (36.6 per game) and ninth-best in rebounds allowed (26.8 per contest).
+- In terms of rebounding, things were clicking for the Wildcats, who averaged 36.6 rebounds per game (seventh-best in college basketball) and allowed 26.8 boards per contest (ninth-best).

-- Last year Kentucky ranked 46th in college basketball in assists, averaging 15.1 per game.
+- Kentucky ranked 46th in the nation with 15.1 dimes per contest.

-- The Wildcats committed 10.9 turnovers per game (84th-ranked in college basketball) this year, while forcing 10.3 turnovers per contest (317th-ranked).
+- The Wildcats averaged 10.9 turnovers per game (84th-ranked in college basketball) this year, while forcing 10.3 turnovers per contest (317th-ranked).

+- With 6.3 treys per game, the Wildcats ranked 288th in college basketball.
+They had a 34.7% shooting percentage from beyond the arc, which ranked 151st in college basketball.

+- Kentucky ranked 82nd in college basketball with 6.5 three-pointers allowed per game.
+Meanwhile, it ranked 96th with a 32.4% shooting percentage allowed from beyond the arc.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.